- 1 can (15 ounces) black beans, rinsed and drained

 - 1/8 teaspoon salt

 - Place the beans, 1/4 cup chocolate chips and oil in a food processor; cover and process until blended.
-Add the eggs, brown sugar, cocoa, vanilla, baking powder and salt; cover and process until smooth.
+Add eggs, brown sugar, cocoa, vanilla, baking powder and salt; cover and process until smooth.

-- Transfer to a 9-in. square baking pan coated with cooking spray.
+- Transfer to a parchment paper-lined 8-in. square baking pan.
 Sprinkle with remaining chocolate chips.
 Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
 Cool on a wire rack.
 Cut into bars.
 Yield: 1 dozen.

 Reviews forBlack Bean Brownies